gurmehakkaur/SmartShelf/README.md

 Solution: Our Smart Shelf System automates expiry tracking by scanning barcodes and updating a digital grid.
 Each product’s expiry status is color-coded in real-time, ensuring soon-to-expire items are placed at the front and no expired products remain on shelves.

-The data collected would allow store operator to monitor expiry trends for each product individually.
+The data collected would allow main store Operator to monitor expiry trends for each product individually.
 This helps optimize reordering decisions, ensuring better inventory management and reducing waste.

+### 📌 About This Code
+We've developed the core logic for a single grid cell, ensuring accurate real-time updates of product status based on expiry dates.
+This logic seamlessly scales across the entire shelving system, making it adaptable for mass deployment in retail environments.

 ## How to run
 ### 1. Clone the project